Mercedes-Benz OC 500 LE: Singapore

 SMRT Buses had procured 134 Mercedes-Benz OC500LE sets for fleet replacement and expansion.
-These buses feature bodywork built by Gemilang Coachworks of Malaysia and assembled by Thonburi Busbody Limited of Thailand, with a CapaCity licensed front from Mercedes-Benz, engines that meet Euro V emission standards, and are also SMRT Buses' first wheelchair accessible buses (WABs).
+These buses feature bodywork built by Gemilang Coachworks of Malaysia and assembled by Thonburi Busbody Limited of Thailand, with a CapaCity licensed front from Mercedes-Benz, engines that meet Euro V emission standards, and are also SMRT Buses' first wheelchair accessible buses.
 They were the first to feature voice announcement systems, with announcements similar to the ones used on the Singapore MRT.
 They are also the first buses in Southeast Asia to be fitted with Euro 5 compliant engine.
 The last bus to be registered, SMB134H, was registered on 1 October 2009.

 The first Mercedes-Benz OC500LE (SMB1H) took part in the launch of SMRT Buses' Go Green event on 30 April 2008, and debuted on high-demand Bus 190.
 Several years later, SMB1H was converted into a permanent training bus based at Kranji Depot (KJDEP).
-The OC500LE buses were delivered in two batches.
-Vogelsitze System 601 seat for wheel arch with those likely the Scania K230UB (Euro IV, Batch 2) units.
-Batch 1 units interior featuring a red, black & cadmium yellow seat covers as well.
-Batch 2 units interior new features a SMRT's specifications (seat coloured blue, purple & red).
-It powered by the Mercedes-Benz OM457hLA engine (11,967cc) and fitted with a ZF Ecomat 6HP 592C 6-speed automatic transmission.
+The OC500LE buses were delivered in two batches, both featuring Vogelsitze System 601 seats similar to those of the Scania K230UB (Euro IV, Batch 2) units.
+Batch 1 units feature red, black & cadmium yellow seat covers, while batch 2 units feature blue, purple & red seat covers.
+They are all powered by the Mercedes-Benz OM457hLA engine (11,967cc) and fitted with a ZF Ecomat 6HP 592C 6-speed automatic transmission.

-In 2019, these buses went for midlife refurbishment, taken apart the interior cabin features a painted with a fresh coat into the walls, blue seats and priority seats for red, as the standardised SMRT's specifications.
+In 2019, these buses went for midlife refurbishment.
+They were given a fresh coat of paint on the interior walls and batch 1 units would have their seat covers replaced with blue and red seat covers as part of the standardised SMRT's specifications.
+In 2025, All buses have a keep volume low sticker pasted (except SMB1H & SMB4A).

-Between 2019 & 2020, All sets were repainted with a standard LTA's lush green livery for the current vehicle models.
-Between September & October 2021, several Mercedes-Benz OC500LE buses were transferred to Tower Transit Singapore as part of the Sembawang-Yishun Bus Package, where they are based at Mandai Bus Depot (MDDEP).
+Between 2019 & 2020, All units were repainted with standard Land Transport Authority's (LTA) lush green livery.
+Between September & October 2021, several Mercedes-Benz OC500LE buses were transferred from SMRT Buses to Tower Transit Singapore as part of the Sembawang-Yishun Bus Package, where they would be based at Mandai Bus Depot (MDDEP).

-The retirement of Mercedes-Benz OC500LE buses will progressively occur between September 2025 and September 2026.
-45 Batch 1 / 42 Batch 2 OC500LE sets will be receive lifespan extension for two years due to insufficient delivery of electric buses between 2027 & 2028.
+With the Mercedes-Benz OC500LE fleet reaching the end of their 17-year statutory lifespan, few buses were de-registered.
+Most of the buses were extended up to 21 year statutory lifespan.